miguelsolans/personal-portfolio/README.md

 1. June the 7th, 2019
    - Sort usings in EJS and HTML files
+   - Rich Text editing Library
+2. June the 9th, 2019
+   - File structure re-organized
-   - Rich Text support to HTML
+   - Rich Text support when adding new content (editing currently unsupported)

 #   To Do List
 Some features to be implemented in the future